WHAT IS THE PUPIL PREMIUM GRANT?

 - The school has a Pupil Premium Champion to oversee pupil premium spending and impact across the school.
 This is the Deputy head teacher

-- The governor responsible for overseeing Pupil Premium is Mrs Bagley, a former teacher and local councillor, further reflecting the school’s commitment and priority given to disadvantaged pupils and their families.
+- The governor responsible for overseeing Pupil Premium is Mr Chris Auton, a teacher with a secure knowledge of PP agenda, further reflecting the school’s commitment and priority given to disadvantaged pupils and their families.

 - Regular meetings and reports on the progress of pupils supported by Pupil Premium are given to the Pupil premium Governor, the Performance and Standards committee and the full Governing Body Governing Body.
 Meetings regularly discuss strategies and their impact.